gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 * Create a directory named "nfs-ganesha" in shared storage path and create ganesha.conf & ganesha-ha.conf in it(from glusterfs 3.9 onwards)

 #### Configuring the HA Cluster
-To setup the HA cluster, enable NFS-Ganesha by executing the following command:
+To set up the HA cluster, enable NFS-Ganesha by executing the following command:

     #gluster nfs-ganesha enable